RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Animations-Sprites/GetStringWidth/README.md

 The sprite animation to use frames from.

 - `listID`
-the index of the animation in the animation list to use frames from.
+The index of the animation in the animation list to use frames from.

 - `string`
 The string that characters are retrieved from.